Sign in

 3. Sources of collagen peptides

-4. Clinical evidence for the beneficial roles of collagen based products for skin care
+4. Clinical evidence for the beneficial roles of collagen-based products for skin care

-The Pure Gold Collagen® Food Supplement (Minerva Research Labs Ltd.) is a type I hydrolyzed collagen product extracted from fish containing low molecular weight hyaluronic acid to which several vitamins and minerals are added.
-Borumand and Sibilla showed in a study that if one consumes 50 ml of Pure Gold Collagen daily for 60 days, the dryness of the skin is reduced, the wrinkles and the nasolabial depth are reduced, and after 12 weeks the skin becomes firmer and increases collagen density (33).
+The Pure Gold Collagen® Food Supplement (Minerva Research Labs Ltd.) is an example of a type I hydrolyzed collagen product derived from fish, incorporating low molecular weight hyaluronic acid and an assortment of vitamins and minerals.
+In a study conducted by Borumand and Sibilla, participants consuming 50 ml of Pure Gold Collagen daily for 60 days experienced reduced skin dryness, a decrease in the depth of wrinkles, and firmer skin with enhanced collagen density after 12 weeks (33).

 5. Conclusions